higornobrega/initproject/readme.md

   - arg2 = github password
   - arg3 = github repository name

-Ps1: In the chrome browser, you may need to install the [ChromeDriver](http://chromedriver.chromium.org/downloads) so that everything works fine.
+🗘 Ps1: In the chrome browser, you need to install the [ChromeDriver](http://chromedriver.chromium.org/downloads) so that everything works fine.

+🗘 Ps2: In the chrome browser, you need to install the [geckodriver](https://github.com/mozilla/geckodriver) so that everything works fine.

-Ps2: Still not working perfectly well, the repositories are created, but the stop conditions have not yet been implemented.
+✔ Ps3: Still not working perfectly well, the repositories are created, but the stop conditions have not yet been implemented.

 Base code for this project in: [ProjectInitializationAutomation](https://github.com/KalleHallden/ProjectInitializationAutomation).